 - Within the Doctor of Veterinary Medicine program, students will complete 23 weeks of Extra Mural Studies (DVM EMS).
 This will involve the opportunity to gain experience in different veterinary related industries such as public health, research, government, in addition to private practice.

 - EMS Administration Office: email@example.com

 - Extra Mural Studies Coordinator: Dr Wendy Hamood

-Students are responsible for ensuring they have completed all requirements for AHEMS and EMS.
+Students are responsible for ensuring they have completed all requirements for AHEMS and DVM EMS.

-Working with animals places veterinarians and veterinary students at a higher risk of contracting some types of infectious diseases (zoonoses) than the rest of the population.
-Students need to have an up-to-date tetanus and Q-fever vaccinations and are advised to obtain appropriate vaccination against other organisms e.g. rabies after considering the risk of contracting a disease and seeking medical advice if appropriate.
+Working with animals, veterinarians and veterinary students are at a higher risk of contracting some types of infectious diseases (zoonoses) than the rest of the population.
+Students need to have up-to-date tetanus and Q-fever vaccinations, and are advised to obtain appropriate vaccination against other organisms e.g. rabies after considering the risk of contracting a disease and seeking medical advice if appropriate.
 Please read the Vaccination Guidelines outlined for current students.